 In the valuation of the interest tax shield, it capitalizes the value of the firm and it also limits the tax benefits of the debt.
 Interest expenses are considered to be tax-deductible, so tax shields are very important, as firms can get benefits from the structuring of such arrangements.
 The interest tax shield is positive when the EBIT is greater than the interest payment.
 It is also important to keep in mind that the interest tax shield value is the present value of all the interest tax shields.

 Tax Shield for Individuals

-It is important to understand how an interest tax shield works, as it is considered to be an essential part of the business valuation.
-Each country varies when it comes to the interest tax shield that individuals and business can get.
+It is important to understand how an interest tax shield works, as it is considered to be an essential part of business valuation.
+Each country varies when it comes to the interest tax shield that individuals and businesses can get.
 In the end, the benefits depend on the cash flow and the overall tax rate of the taxpayer.
 Governments provide interest tax shields in order to encourage more investments for companies and firms, as well as for individuals

 To continue learning and advancing your career, see the following CFI resources